 Then I invite you.

-The Divorce Diary Road Trip community is filled with women after divorce with stories like mine and like yours, too.
+The This Pleases Me More community is filled with women after divorce with stories like mine (and like yours, too).

 Join us in a safe inner circle with high-level divorce coaching and nurturing as well as tools to emerge into your bright, beautiful future.

 You’ll find new levels of confidence, month after month.